 If your teen or child gets braces, it’s important that they practice good oral hygiene by brushing twice each day and flossing after each meal.
 Plaque and food debris have more places to hide in their mouth because of brackets and wires, which is why it’s important to be thorough in removing these harmful substances.
 It’s also important to keep up with routine checkups, cleanings, and adjustment appointments with their orthodontist in Irving.
 That way, if any problems do arise, they can be treated immediately, preventing them from becoming more severe.

 Will my dental insurance cover the cost of braces?

 Depending on your insurance provider and benefits plan, you may or may not have orthodontic coverage.
 In certain states, dental insurance may be required to cover braces; however, this can vary depending on your unique situation.
 If you have any doubts about your benefits, our team at Rio Dental & Orthodontics can help you find out.
-We accept CHIP, Medicaid, and all insurance plans.
+We accept most insurance plans at each location, in addition to Medicaid and CHIP at our Fort Worth location.
 We also offer additional financing through CareCredit with little to no interest and flexible payments.